 We have examined a few hidden costs incurred by home buyers in detail.
 Most of them fall under closing costs, i.e. the last stage of home-buying (immediately before the keys are handed to the buyer).

-Estimated Cost: Average cost is $1083 nationwide but it can be as high as $3500 depending on the type of house, location, weather, and building materials.
+Estimated Cost: Average cost of homeowners’ insurance is $1083 nationwide but it can be as high as $3500 depending on the type of house, location, weather, and building materials.

 This is a property insurance that covers payments for damages to the house and its assets.
 You may have to buy the insurance before closing on the home and pay the first year’s premium to show that insurance is in place.
 After that, annual premiums can be escrowed into the mortgage payment.